- Professional Doctorate in Education (EdD)

 *This course is offered on a part-time basis, and you can study for up to six years.
 You'll pay a fee for each year of study, and fees are revised on an annual basis.

 Interested in applying?

-Applications are considered by at least two specialists in the applicant’s proposed area, who then decide if the applicant should be called to interview.
-If the applicant is called to interview, a panel of three interviewers is assembled, consisting of a chair, a potential Director of Studies who is an expert in the proposed field, and an academic member of staff from another subject area.
+All applicants will be interviewed if their proposal is accepted, as per the existing doctoral admissions process.
+Online interviews will usually take place in July, with a panel of three interviewers, consisting of a chair, a potential Director of Studies who is an expert in your proposed field, and an academic member of staff from another subject area.

 Applications for October 2025 will open from September 2024 and will have a deadline of 31 May 2025.

 The full list of documents to supply with your application can be found on our Research degree applications page.

 You’re welcome to contact supervisors who share your research interests before making your application (you can find out more about our Research Supervision on our website).
 In your application, please match your research interests with our areas of expertise.